 Now, let’s get to the truth of things.
 No one is at fault except me.
 I don’t blame my circumstances, my losses, or my depression on my weight gain.
 The only blame to be placed is me.
 I made a choice – replace God with instant pleasure.
 I wanted to fill a void that was so painful, so empty.
 And I wanted it filled immediately with something I could “control.”
 Food became that source of fulfillment.
 Unfortunately, as we all know, anything outside of God is only temporary and will always lead to emptiness.
 This situation is no different.

 Recently, I had an invitation to go out with some folks.
 I turned it down.
 Why?
 I didn’t want anyone to see me.
 I am embarrassed of myself and the way I look.
 This summer, my husband and I joined a boat club.
 I have always loved the water and it’s one of very few places that bring me complete contentment.
 I have only invited a couple of people on the boat with us, not because I don’t want people to go.
 No no. It’s because I am too embarrassed for people to see me.
 I worry constantly about running into people I haven’t seen in a while when I go out because my fear is the judgement or pity in their eyes when they look my way.
+The anxiety I feel becomes the thing from my childhood all over again.
 It’s debilitating and I have to pretend to be okay all of the time.